 Employee wellness and safety have taken the front seat in the HR trends expected to innovate the HR landscape in the future.
 The strain of adjusting to new work and home habits may also necessitate the need for additional mental health services within the learning and development program.
 Companies should aim to give employees a safe work environment to maintain a strong workforce amid labor shortages and staffing difficulties brought along by the pandemic.
 Sharing wellness-focused webinars and up-to-date safety recommendations are now a highly effective use of video tools like Skype, Zoom, and Microsoft Teams.
 HR managers can also inform remote workers about internal wellness programs and associated activities via social media feeds.
 This is an effective strategy for motivating and encouraging remote workers to participate in group challenges, leaderboards, and other social features.

 ITONICS is a leading SaaS provider of systematic innovation management.
 But the use cases of our software are not limited to innovation or R&D departments: With the help of ITONICS, HR managers can keep track of emerging HR trends and technologies and anticipate how they will impact HR practices.
 The ITONICS Radar is the tool you need to take the first step toward better understanding the drivers of change in human resources.

 ITONICS Trend & Technology Radars are designed to identify and manage emerging trends and technologies impacting the future of certain industries, businesses, or in your case, human resources.
 Our dynamic and interactive radar visualizations offer a focused vision of the future and help spot new opportunities.
-See it yourself and try our powerful tool for free!

 If you want to learn more about the features and functionalities of the ITONICS software suite to innovate your human resource management, get in touch with one of our experts for a personal demo.